-We’ve put together the ultimate guide to celebrating the May bank holiday weekend in London (Saturday April 29-Monday May 1 2017).
-Whether you want to check out the best new art exhibitions, watch one of our favourite new theatre shows, get out of town on a day-trip, or just spend all night partying at London’s best clubs, whatever your plans for the bank holiday weekend, we’ve got you covered.
+Welcome to your ultimate guide to celebrating the early May bank holiday weekend in London (5 – 7 May 2018).
+Whether you want to check out the best new art exhibitions, watch one of our favourite new theatre shows, get out of town on a day-trip, or just spend all night partying at London’s best clubs, we’ve got you covered.
 Our guide will guarantee you'll make the most of that precious, bonus time out of the office.

 Bank holiday eating in London